behu-kea/first-semester-java/topics/02 - basics/working-with-inputs.md

 ### Exercise 3

-Write  a  program  that  prompts  the  user  to  provide  an  int  n  and  prints  the difference  between  n  and  21  with  input  from  Scanner.
+Write a program that prompts the user to provide an integer `n` and prints the multiplication of `n` and 21.
 You can assume the input number is between 0 and 21